-The house here illustrated is the home of David Dar, in Olive Place near Continental Avenue. design offers an excellent illustration of the Engfarm house type.
-This house is, as are all exceeded by the Homes Company, of the high-class of materials and workmanship and is rendered semi-fireproof by the structural tile and rough stucco walls, tiled roof, metal lathed partitions decilings throughout, and steel girders.
+The house here illustrated is the home of David Millar, in Olive Place near Continental Avenue.
+The design offers an excellent illustration of the English farm house type.
+This house is, as are all others erected by the Homes Company, of the highest class of materials and workmanship and is rendered semi-fireproof by the structural tile and rough cast stucco walls, tiled roof, metal lathed partitions and ceilings throughout, and steel girders.

-The effect of the exterior is quiet and harmonious color, contrasting with the green foliage serving back-ground.
-The great merit of Mr. Millar's is its expression of domesticity both within without, its simple lines being broken by the sive fireplace chimney on the front and the control of the curved roof lines.
+The effect of the exterior is quiet and harmonious in color, contrasting with the green foliage serving as a back-ground.
+The great merit of Mr. Millar's house is its expression of domesticity both within and without, its simple lines being broken by the massive fireplace chimney on the front and the slightly curved roof lines.

-The house was erected by the Homes Company plans prepared by its own Architectural Determent.
+The house was erected by the Homes Company from plans prepared by its own Architectural Department.